hulu/urepo/README.md

 ### Check

 Now that it's installed, you can check that it's running.
-Open up **/etc/nginx/sites-enabled/urepo-nginx** and open the **server_name** in your brower, if you see an upload form, then it works !
+Open up **/etc/nginx/sites-enabled/urepo-nginx** and open the **server_name** in your brower, if you see an upload form, then it worked!

 ## Building urepo-upload